Advances in APPFL: A Comprehensive and Extensible Federated Learning Framework

 \subsection{Existing Federated Learning Frameworks}

-We conduct a brief survey of twelve popular open-source federated learning frameworks, including the previous version of \textsc{Appfl} without advancements \cite{ryu2022appfl} (\textsc{Appfl-v0}), focusing on their approaches to heterogeneity and security challenges, usability, and extensibility for various application scenarios.
+We conduct a brief survey of several popular open-source federated learning frameworks, including the work we built upon without advancements \cite{ryu2022appfl} (denoted as \textsc{Appfl-v0}), focusing on their solutions to heterogeneity and security challenges, usability, and extensibility for various application scenarios.
 The results are summarized in Table~\ref{tab:frameworks}.

-In addressing data heterogeneity, most frameworks implement advanced client training and server aggregation strategies to mitigate the client drift issue, with the exception of \textsc{LEAF} \cite{caldas2018leaf}, one of the earliest FL frameworks.
-Regarding computation heterogeneity, while all frameworks include synchronous FL algorithms, only \textsc{FedScale} \cite{lai2022fedscale}, \textsc{FLGo} \cite{wang2023flgo}, \textsc{FedLab} \cite{zeng2023fedlab}, and \textsc{Appfl} offer asynchronous communication stack and the corresponding asynchronous aggregation strategies.
+In addressing data heterogeneity, most frameworks implement advanced client training and server aggregation strategies to mitigate client drift issues, with the exception of \textsc{LEAF} \cite{caldas2018leaf}.
+Regarding computation heterogeneity, while all frameworks include synchronous FL algorithms, only \textsc{FedScale} \cite{lai2022fedscale}, \textsc{FedLab} \cite{zeng2023fedlab}, and \textsc{Appfl} offer asynchronous communication stack and corresponding asynchronous aggregation strategies.
 For communication heterogeneity concerns, we evaluate whether the frameworks feature lossless or lossy compression algorithms to reduce the communication loads and whether they provide versatile communication stacks that support multiple protocols, enhancing efficiency and adaptability to different deployment requirements and scenarios.